Diagnostic form with diagnosis diabetes type 2.

 Get the complete meal plan list at eating-well site.

-Type 2 Diabetes or Insulin resistance
+Type 2 Diabetes or Insulin resistance food

 Conclusion